All Episodes

 Members of Congress are being subsidized when they buy it because they say they can't afford it.

-You and I, I mean, were there Subsidies for uh the American population at the exchanges, but you have to qualify for the subsidies.
+You and I, I mean, there's subsidies for the American population at the exchanges, but you have to qualify for the subsidies.

-But see, that's a dirty little trick, too.
+But see, that's a dirty little trick, too, because at the outset, everybody's going to.

-All you have to do is show up and say you qualify, and they're rubber stamp it and you get your subsidy.
+All you have to do is show up and say you qualify, and they'll rubber stamp it, and you get your subsidy.

 Because Obama wants people enrolled, folks.